-For Fiscal 2024, the annual total compensation of our Chief Executive Officer is \$14,629,014, and the annual total compensation of our median employee is \$39,149.
-The ratio of the annual total compensation of our CEO to the annual total compensation of our median employee is approximately 374 to 1.
+For Fiscal 2025, the annual total compensation of our Chief Executive Officer is \$15,006,800, and the annual total compensation of our median employee is \$49,050.
+The ratio of the annual total compensation of our CEO to the annual total compensation of our median employee is approximately 306 to 1.
 This pay ratio is a reasonable estimate, calculated in a manner consistent with the applicable SEC requirements.
-We reidentified our median employee this year based on the information available in our human resources information system, and we include all U.S. and non-U.S. employees, full and part-time employees, and temporary and seasonal employees in the universe of possible employees when identifying our median employee, which for Fiscal 2024 was 9,294 total employees.
+We re-identified our median employee this year based on the information available in our human resources information system, and we include all U.S. and non-U.S. employees, full and part-time employees, and temporary and seasonal employees in the universe of possible employees when identifying our median employee, which for Fiscal 2025 was 9,455 total employees.
+We do not include employees of our equally-owned joint venture with Owens-Illinois.

-We determined our median employee as of the last day of our 2024 fiscal year, the same date that we use for determining the compensation of our CEO under the SEC executive compensation disclosure rules.
+We determined our median employee as of the last day of our 2025 fiscal year, the same date that we use for determining the compensation of our CEO under the SEC executive compensation disclosure rules.
 For purposes of identifying our median employee, we calculate compensation as the sum of: (i) base salary (not including overtime); (ii) target short-term incentive as of the determination date; and (iii) target equity award percentage of base salary (multiplied by base salary to provide a dollar value).
 We do not make cost of living adjustments for the compensation of employees based outside of the U.S. We convert the compensation paid to non-U.S. employees in local currency to U.S. dollars using the applicable exchange rate in effect as of the determination date.